-Enter if real-time or streaming data is important.
-Be quantitative: this number qualified by 3 fields below: units, time period, proviso.
+Proviso: The criterion (e.g. data gathered by a particular organization) used to get size with units in time period in three fields above units, time period, proviso.
 Refers to the rate of flow at which the data is created, stored, analyzed, and visualized.
 For example, big velocity means that a large quantity of data is being processed in a short amount of time.